 Details: Pelton Road, SE10 9PQ

 Once you’ve taken in the more conventional Greenwich pub offerings, swing (and we do mean swing) via Oliver’s Jazz Bar.
-Located opposite the Greenwich Theatre, it’s a fantastic, compact underground club, offering live music every night of the week – and the party keeps going until 2am on weekends.
+Located opposite the Greenwich Theatre (and right next to the deservedly legendary Heap’s Sausage Deli), it’s a fantastic, compact underground club, offering live music every night of the week – and the party keeps going until 2am on weekends.
 The lighting’s low, the atmosphere’s great, the regulars are friendly, and the varied musical acts are invariably superb.
 Does a late night jazz bar count as a Greenwich pub?
 Chill out, daddio, and enjoy the vibe…

 Details: 9 Nevada Street, SE10 9JL | See what’s on